wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/manage-deployment-tracks-for-choreo-components.md

-# Manage Deployment Tracks for Choreo Components
+# Manage Deployment Tracks for {{ product_name }} Components

-Choreo allows you to create and manage dedicated [deployment tracks](../choreo-concepts/deployment-tracks.md) for components, facilitating independent version control and deployment.
+{{ product_name }} allows you to create and manage dedicated [deployment tracks](../choreo-concepts/deployment-tracks.md) for components, facilitating independent version control and deployment.
 This capability also allows you to unlink deployment tracks from associated branches or relink them to different branches so that you can align with your preferred Git workflows, such as the feature branch workflow or GitFlow workflow.

 !!! info
      Deployment track creation and management does not apply to API Proxy and [BYOI components](../develop-components/bring-your-own-image.md).